donor advised funds

 Realize your philanthropic goals and achieve your financial planning priorities with a donor advised fund.

 Establishing a donor advised fund enables you to manage the timing of your charitable gift – and the related tax benefits – while retaining the ability to recommend distributions to the organizations of your choice over time.
 You can continue to support the organizations you know well and/or expand your giving by working with the Foundation's staff to identify grantees that match your interests.
-Many of our donor advised funds participate in ECF's grants as grantmaking partners.
-And, the 1% annual fund fee supports ECF's work for the good of Evanston.
+Many of our donor advised funds participate in ECF's grants as grantmaking partners, evaluating funding opportunities from among the grant proposals vetted by our grant committees.
+The 1% annual fund fee supports ECF's work for the good of Evanston.
 Kirk Hoopingarner presented Considerations in using a donor advised fund in charitable giving at our June 2017 breakfast session.

 The minimum balance to open or maintain a donor advised fund is $10,000.
 We will draft a simple fund agreement and arrange to receive your gift to establish the fund.
 Ready to establish a fund?
 Our donor preference worksheet is a great place to start.